Ron Mael: Sparks

 Ron Mael plays the keyboards and synthesizers and writes most of the songs for Sparks.
 When the band hit the peak of its popularity in the 1970s, he was well known for his strange appearance, often remaining motionless over his keyboard in sharp contrast to Russell's animated and hyperactive frontman antics.
 Ron's conservative clothes and unfashionable, Charlie Chaplin-esque toothbrush moustache attracted much attention, as does his current pencil moustache.
 Onstage, Ron alternates between playing the keyboard and engaging in comic mime routines, often in connection with projections on backdrop.
+A feature of a live Sparks show is Ron's dance routine, which he continues to perform into his 80s.

-For the first two albums with Halfnelson/Sparks, Mael played a Wurlitzer electronic piano, but found that it did not stand up to road use because the metal reeds broke frequently.
-When Sparks relocated to the UK, Mael began using an RMI Electra-Piano, played through an Echoplex tape echo unit, and this distinctive sound featured prominently on their breakthrough single "This Town Ain't Big Enough For The Both Of Us", the albums Kimono My House and Propaganda and in their live shows.
+For the first two studio albums with Halfnelson/Sparks, Mael played a Wurlitzer electronic piano, but found that it did not stand up to road use because the metal reeds broke frequently.
+When Sparks relocated to the UK, Mael began using an RMI Electra-Piano, played through an Echoplex tape echo unit, and this distinctive sound featured prominently on their breakthrough single "This Town Ain't Big Enough for Both of Us", the studio albums Kimono My House and Propaganda (both 1974) and in their live shows.
 Since 1981, he has used various Yamaha and Roland keyboards and synthesizers live.
 That year, he altered the Roland logo on the back of his Roland Jupiter-8 to read "Ronald", which he has done on all of his keyboards since then.
 He currently uses a Yamaha Motif XF8.

-The pair appeared as themselves in the 1977 disaster film Rollercoaster, performing live.
+The pair appeared as themselves in the disaster-suspense film Rollercoaster (1977), performing live.
 They also appeared in episode twenty-two of season six of the Gilmore Girls.

-In a rare non-Sparks related musical turn, Ron and Russell Mael wrote the lyrics to Telex's 1982 album, Sex.
+In a rare non-Sparks related musical turn, Mael wrote all of the lyrics for Belgian synth-pop group Telex's third studio album, Sex (1981).
+Marc Moulin and Dan Lacksman had been introduced to Ron and Russell Mael by their mutual friend, Lio.
+Facing pressures to release an album in English, Moulin extended an offer to the Maels to contribute lyrics to their upcoming LP.
+This prompted a long-term friendship between the two artists, and led directly to Lacksman's assistance with the production of Sparks' twelfth studio album In Outer Space (1983).